dbernheisel/presentation-elixir-web-deployment-today/why-elixir/why-elixir.md

 that is considered too recent.
 For the life of me, I can't remember what being 6 was like; I remember snippets like riding my bike around the neighborhood in odd moments of self-reflection.
 Likewise, I couldn't tell you what I did 2 years ago that affected my life profoundly.
-It's unconsciencely regarded as too recent to be formative of "who I am."
+It's unconsciously regarded as too recent to be formative of "who I am."

 Our young adulthood is where we develop our self-identity; it's when we